A new dimension in barcodes

 The Domino Cigarette Pack Coding Station (CPCS) is a product handling solution developed for dynamic laser coding of 2D track and trace (T&T) DotCodes on standard, soft, and hard cigarette packs.

-When applying codes directly onto product packaging, it is imperative to consider whether products can be adequately coded in situ, or if a product handling solution is required.
-Product handling solutions, such as Domino Solutions, will help to improve overall code quality on the line, helping manufacturers to improve OEE by reducing waste, increasing production efficiency, and reducing overall running costs.
+When imprinting codes directly onto product packaging, it is crucial to assess whether products can be sufficiently coded in their current position or if a product handling solution is necessary.
+Implementing product handling solutions, like those offered by Domino Solutions, contributes to enhancing the overall quality of codes on the production line.
+This assists manufacturers in enhancing Overall Equipment Effectiveness (OEE) by minimizing waste, boosting production efficiency, and reducing overall operational expenses.